Doggerland

 The Southern River is around 30 km in length with a headwater area to the north close to the limit of the southern-most ice advance .
 The river system opened into an estuarine mouth in the south between headlands which could have been suitable for human occupation, with likely plentiful freshwater and marine resources available to inhabitants .
 Recently, on the basis of this topography speculative dredging of the sea floor was under-taken in the estuarine mouth area leading to the discovery of a worked lithic from the early Holocene.
 Consequently, the Southern River is an area of particular interest with respect to its potential to support early Mesolithic occupation.
 By integrating sedimentological and sedaDNA data, we distinguish secure samples in which sedaDNA derives predominantly from a local source from those in which the signal derives from influxed and reworked sediments.
 Secure taxonomic profiles show the transition of the landscape from one supporting temperate trees from before a time contemporaneous to the Allerød, to an inundated environment dominated by sea grass (Zostera ).
 The presence of thermophilous tree species too early and too far north given tree migration rates to have originated from classic glacial refugia, signal the existence of closer refugia in North-West Europe across glacial advances.

 I am grateful to have been supplied with the raw data from these borings by Robin Allaby.
-I have used the data supplied to draw a series of conclusions which may stand alone, or may be augmented by being fed back into the Datasets.

 Of the 41 marine cores in the area of the Southern Valley, only 30 were available to me in a form which I could readily use.
 Of those , just 21 give me informative data for my purposes.
 9 sample borings provided data that was either, missing, unavailable, or insufficient for my purpose.